-Each IPED Fellow has shared their unique background and skill set with UNHP.
-Andres Romero helped to launch our Free Tax Preparation Program, Josh Kyller assisted us track our energy conservation efforts, and Angel Ventling assisted us with fundraising work.
-Recent IPED alum, Kristen O’Neil (IPED 2014), helped us manage and update our Building Indicator Project Database.
+Each IPED Fellow has shared their unique background and skillset with UNHP.
+Andres Romero helped to launch our Free Tax Preparation Program, Josh Kyller assisted us to track our energy conservation efforts, and Angel Ventling assisted us with fundraising work.
+IPED alum, Kristen O’Neil (IPED 2014), helped us manage and update our Building Indicator Project Database.
 Anthony Cotton who served in Senegal, supported our work on water and sewer rate reform to preserve affordability in community-controlled housing.

-Fellows have also been major contributors in our research on housing affordability in the Bronx.
-In addition to helping us update our website and update the BIP, Elizabeth Wisman (IPED 2013) co-authored our most recent report, Nowhere to Go: A Crisis of Affordability in the Bronx with Deputy Director, Greg Lobo Jost.
-She stayed on to assist UNHP form a collaborative with our neighborhood partners, Fordham Bedford Housing Corporation and Fordham Bedford Community Services.
-Thomas Zuber, served in Benin, West Africa, as a Peace Corps volunteer and assisted us with tax preparation, updating the BIP and adding videos, blog posts and photos to our website.
-Thomas is currently studying and teaching in France.
+Fellows have also been major contributors to our research on housing affordability in the Bronx.
+In addition to helping us update our website and update the BIP, Elizabeth Wisman Strojan (IPED 2013) co-authored our report, Nowhere to Go: A Crisis of Affordability in the Bronx with Deputy Director, Greg Lobo Jost.
+She stayed on to assist UNHP to form a collaboration with our neighborhood partners, Fordham Bedford Housing Corporation and Fordham Bedford Community Services.
+Thomas Zuber served in Benin, West Africa as a Peace Corps volunteer and assisted us with tax preparation, updating the BIP, and adding videos, blog posts, and photos to our website.
+Thomas is an African History Ph.D.
+Candidate at Columbia University.
 Richie Koch was instrumental in the writing and research for UNHP’s “Affordable Water for Affordable Housing Report” in 2015, as well as updating the BIP.
-Adam Pearlman, served in Namibia for the Peace Corps.
+Adam Pearlman served in Namibia for the Peace Corps.
 He helped with the BIP and developed a survey for home-based daycare providers.
 Jessica Way assisted with small business development in Nicaragua for her Peace Corps service.
-Jessica assisted UNHP with the BIP and housing research, and was also able to help our many Spanish-speaking residents with financial services assistance.
+Jessica assisted UNHP with the BIP and housing research and was also able to help our many Spanish-speaking residents with financial services assistance.
 Donovan Hotz served in Paraguay for the Peace Corps and has assisted Spanish-speaking clients for UNHP’s Free Tax Program and was instrumental in helping UNHP upgrade their Salesforce database that tracks Northwest Bronx Resource Center program use.
 Megan Madeo served in Tonga, South Pacific for the Peace Corps and increased rainwater storage capacity in her village.
-Megan assists UNHP’s Free Tax program by gathering survey data from UNHP clients and created UNHP’s one-pager, and assisted us with affordable housing research.
+Megan assists UNHP’s Free Tax program by gathering survey data from UNHP clients, created UNHP’s one-pager, and assisted us with affordable housing research.

-The combination of volunteer work abroad, a Master’s degree and work in community development in the Bronx has served our Fellows well.
-IPED UNHP Fellows have found employment with the government (US Department of State, USDA, USAID), International NGOs (Catholic Relief Services) and the private sector.
-Joshua Kyller is employed with Catholic Relief Services and was recently transferred from East Timor to the Philippines, where he is a CRF senior manager responsible for their efforts to restore livelihoods and housing in those areas of the Philippines devastated by Typhoon Haiyan.
-In the private sector, Matt Ladd went on to work at Ernst and Young and Nathan Snyder was able to parlay his BIP data skills into his job as a senior data analyst for Haver Analytics and is currently with the Kansas Board of Regents.
+The combination of volunteer work abroad, a Master’s degree, and work in community development in the Bronx has served our Fellows well.
+IPED UNHP Fellows have found employment with the government (US Department of State, USDA, USAID), International NGOs (Catholic Relief Services), and the private sector.
+Joshua Kyller is employed with Catholic Relief Services and is working in Greece.
+In his previous CRS assignment, Josh was a senior manager responsible for their efforts to restore livelihoods and housing in those areas of the Philippines devastated by Typhoon Haiyan.
+In the private sector, Matt Ladd went on to work at Ernst and Young.
+Nathan Snyder was able to parlay his BIP data skills into his job as a senior data analyst for Haver Analytics and is currently with the Kansas Board of Regents.
 Fellows have also gained employment in community development in the United States.
-Elizabeth Wisman Strojan continues to partner with UNHP in her post-Fellow life at Enterprise Community Partners in New York City and Kristen O’Neil works as an analyst for the New Jersey Community Development Corporation.
+Elizabeth Wisman Strojan continues to partner with UNHP in her post-Fellow life at Enterprise Community Partners and now as a VP for Government Affairs for NYC Housing Development Corporation.

 Andres Romero, Intern 2007-08, USDA Foreign Agricultural Service